ombori/grid-docs/concepts/adding-device.md

 Make sure your hardware is supported by checking the [Hardware Requirements](/concepts/hardware-requirements.md) page.

-## Adding device to the console
+## Adding a device to the console

-Head over to the installation, go to the `devices` tab, and press the `connect a device` buttton.
+Head over to the installation, go to the `devices` tab and press the `connect a device` button.

 ![](/assets/connect-device.png ":no-zoom :size=300").

-The connect device page opens up a screen with all the already connected devices in your organisation.
+The connect device page opens up a screen with all the already connected devices in your organization.
 From here you could re-assign a device to the new installation, or you could set up a new device.

 To set up a new device, you need to press the button `Setup a new device` on the top right.

 ![](/assets/setup-new-device.png ":no-zoom :size=300").

-When you press the `Setup a new device` button you will be prompted with an configuration screen, which looks like this.
+When you press the `Setup a new device` button you will be prompted with a configuration screen, which looks like this.

 ![](/assets/configure-device.png ":size=400").

-On the right of the screen you will find instructions how to configure the device type you've selected.
+On the right of the screen, you will find instructions on how to configure the device type you've selected.
 Now is a good time to look at the device you want to connect.

 For both the Intel devices and Raspberry Pi Devices we have GridOS.
 You can download GridOS from the `Setup a new device` window and also instructions how to install it on the device.